alantr7/java-class-reader/README.md

 # Lightweight .class parser
-Allows you to easily read and parse a Java class file, without loading the class.
+Allows you to easily read and parse a Java class, without actually loading it.

 ```java